FAQ: Frequently Asked Questions

 The book club is one of the regular events organized by Connect.
 As the name suggests, we read and discuss books.
 We meet once a month, usually in someone's home.
 For this reason, attendance has to be limited.
-We currently are split into three groups.
+We currently are split into four groups.

 Are there any costs?

 (e.V.).
 We do not charge for our events.
 Of course, in a book club you will probably be buying books.
 And snacks don't grow on trees.
 But seriously, we would like to encourage you to become a paid Connect member.
 Membership helps us pay for our expenses.
 Please also support other Connect events with your attendance.

 What happens at the book club?